 What you need to do

-If you use heating oil to heat your home, register your interest through the council portal.
+If you use heating oil to heat your home, fill in the form on our website to apply.

 If you need help completing the form, you can also visit your local community hub where staff will support you to get registered.